 - Use mouthwash to remove food particles left after brushing and flossing.

-- Replace your toothbrush every three months or sooner if bristles are splayed or worn.
+- Replace your toothbrush every three to four months, or sooner if bristles are splayed or worn.

 - Schedule regular dental checkups and cleanings.